agpelliza/sublime_text_setup/README.md

 ## Keyboard mappings

 The default keyboard settings use the **Escape** key for autocompletion.
-To use the **tab** key instead you will need to add some complex custom keyboard mappings (Preferences -> "Key Bindings - User").
-Copy the bindings found in `Autocompletion/Tabs.sublime-keymap`.
+To use the **tab** key instead you will need to add some complex custom keyboard mappings:

-## Add Keybindings
+Select `Preferences > "Key Bindings - User"` and copy the bindings found in `Autocompletion/Tabs.sublime-keymap`.

-Open your User Keybinding File and add the following keybinding to activate the toggle command in all file types:
+Also, to anable the ERB toggle command in all file add the following keybinding:

 ```json
   [